Hieromon/AutoConnect/mkdocs/advancedusage.md

 The AutoConnect ticker indicates the WiFi connection status in the following three flicker patterns:

-- Short blink: The ESP module stays in APSTA mode.
+- Short blink: The ESP8266/ESP32 module stays in APSTA mode.
 - Short-on and long-off: No STA connection state. (i.e. WiFi.status != WL_CONNECTED)
 - No blink: WiFi connection with access point established and data link enabled. (i.e. WiFi.status = WL_CONNECTED)